 The Farm House itself was described as containing “Parlour, Four Sleeping Rooms, and One Attic Kitchen, Storeroom, Pantry, Back Kitchen with Chamber over, Dairy, Cellar, and Counting Room.”
 This gives us a good insight of what Tanyard Farmhouse was like in 1864.
 The Parlour would have been the room to receive visitors.
 Samuel Warren would have carried out his business, including his book-keeping, in the Counting Room.
 This room may even have had a small window (or door) from which his farm workers received their pay.

 The Agricultural Buildings were described as “a Clay-built Brick and Tiled Barn; Cart-horse Stable with Harness and Hay Houses; Cow House for four Cows, with Calves’ Cribs, and Turnip House adjoining; Loose Box; Horse, Cow and Bullock Yards, with capital Shelter Sheds; Piggeries and Swill House; Fowl Houses; Wood House and other convenient Out-buildings; Clay-built, Boarded and Tiled Waggon and Cart Lodges, and Gig House with Granary over.”
 This gives us an excellent account of the buildings surrounding Tanyard Farm House at that time.

 Feeding time at Tanyard Farm.
 Date Unknown.
-Photograph Lucinda Bell-Tye
+Photograph courtesy of Lucinda Bell-Tye

 Indenture.
 12th October 1864.
 Warren, Studd, Wilemer, Blyth to Matthews.
 Lucinda Bell-Tye.